Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

   * Fix broken links.

-There are two major types of codes that the Milhoja pypackage can generate for the user when provided with a `TaskFunction Specification <#>`_.
-These are the `TaskFunction <#Task Functions>`_ and the `Data Items <#Data Items>`_.
+There are two major types of codes that the Milhoja pypackage can generate for the user when provided with a :ref:`users_manual:Task Function Specification`.
+These are :ref:`developers_guide:Task Functions` and :ref:`developers_guide:Data Items`.
 These two types of codes are considered a pair, so one JSON input should be used to generate both at the same time.
 One is not guaranteed to work without the other.
 Ultimately, the application using this package decides what code needs to be generated.

 Task Functions
 ^^^^^^^^^^^^^^

-Task function generation doc goes here?
+Task Functions are responsible for using :ref:`Data Items` to run the subroutines specified inside of the :ref:`Task Function Specification`.

 .. todo::
   * Write task function overview.